jddecker/jddecker.github.io/content/blog/hello world/index.md

 Zola clicked.
 It uses [Tera](https://keats.github.io/tera/docs/), which feels like Jinja2 (the engine I use in Flask).
 Since I was already comfortable with that syntax, the learning curve was small.

-etting started is as simple as downloading the binary from [GetZola.org](https://www.getzola.org/) and following their initialization guide.
+Getting started is as simple as downloading the binary from [GetZola.org](https://www.getzola.org/) and following their initialization guide.

 ## Pico CSS for Styling